parikhitritgithub/js/README.md

-# Java-Script learning
+# js
-code repo for java-script
+code repo for js